Gonghanli0802/Epic-Adventure/README.md

 # Epic Games Scraper

 Summary:
-This Python program scrapes all the useful info about each of the free games that Epic Games sends out weekly.
+This python program scrapes all the useful information about all the free weekly games that Epic Games give out.
-Then it retrives the review of each of the free games in Metacriti.
-Finally the program stores all the infomation in Excel and send a copy to the user.
+It retrives the review of each of the free games in Metacriti.
+Stores all the infomation in Excel and sends a copy to the user.

-Tools used:
+##Tools used:
-Window Task Schudler: is used so that this program can be run automatically daily.
+- Window Task Schudler: is used so that this program can be run automatically daily.
-Selenium: is used becuase each of the free games are dynicmally generated using Javascript.
+- Selenium: is used becuase each of the free games are dynicmally generated using Javascript.
-Pandas: is used to store and organzie all the data scraped.
+- Pandas: is used to store and organzie all the data scraped.
-Twiloi:  is used to send a copy of the info to user's phone.
+- Twiloi:  is used to send a copy of the info to user's phone.

 A Simple Walk Through: